UNBC and Brownridge Insurance unveil new look and new name for NSC court

 UNBC Director of Athletics and Recreation Loralyn Murdoch and Prince George Mayor Simon Yu gather at centre court with Brownridge Insurance representative and UNBC alumna Emily Holmes and UNBC President Dr. Geoff Payne to unveil the new gymnasium floor design.

-Prince George, B.C. – The University of Northern British Columbia in collaboration with the City of Prince George and community partner Brownridge Insurance have unveiled a significant refurbishment to the gymnasium floor in the Charles Jago Northern Sport Centre (NSC), featuring the UNBC Timberwolves’ Indigenous logo designed by Gitxsan artist and former UNBC student Trevor Angus.
+Prince George, B.C. – The University of Northern British Columbia in collaboration with the City of Prince George and community partner Brownridge Insurance has unveiled a significant refurbishment to the gymnasium floor in the Charles Jago Northern Sport Centre (NSC), featuring the UNBC Timberwolves’ Indigenous logo designed by Gitxsan artist and former UNBC student Trevor Angus.

 The project, supported by a six-year sponsorship agreement with Prince George business Brownridge Insurance, is another vital step in the University’s commitment to Indigenous representation and action on Truth and Reconciliation.
 A unique aspect of the agreement will see Gym 2 renamed Brownridge Court through to the end of the 2030 season.